Imago

 - The big gamble for the Steelers may be whether experience can still outweigh time

-As the veteran Aaron Rodgers eyes a return for another season with the Pittsburgh Steelers, he may not just lead the offense but have an added responsibility on his shoulders.
-The former Steelers quarterback, Charlie Batch, recently opened up about Rodgers’ possible new role next season while talking with talkSPORT USA.
+As veteran quarterback Aaron Rodgers eyes a return for another season with the Pittsburgh Steelers, he may not just lead the offense.
+Given his experience and accomplishments, the Steelers would be remiss not to maximize the expertise Rodgers can provide.
+Former Pittsburgh QB, Charlie Batch, recently opened up about A-Rod’s possible new role next season while talking with talkSPORT USA.

 Watch What’s Trending Now!